Decepticond/RPNCalculator/README.md

 **Usage:**

 -- In order to succesfully use this calculator, you will need to have a basic understanding of how a generic calculator functions.
--- You can click on the entry field and input whichever equation you require, or use the button, therre is a CLR buttont hat clears the entire output and input, as well as the graph that doesn't exactly work.
+-- You can click on the entry field and input whichever equation you require, or use the button, therre is a CLR button that clears the entire output and input, as well as the graph that doesn't exactly work.
 -- There is a del button which clears the last inputted character, as well as a graph button which if pressed aftere you input an equation/number will display a graph.